spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

     There are no defined events for this plugin, just utilizes the built in Touch Portal plugin state events
   - States
     States are automatically created based on the configuration you setup for what you want to capture.
 These are created at startup of the plugin.
+1.1.0 - Process Fixes
+  - Bug Fix
+    - Capture was starting prior to full render being complete.
+Now will only start capture after page render is done.
+  - Enhancements
+    - added new config option to have a Comma Separated list of `cleanElements` to remove from a page prior to capture starting, this will allow for better capture of things like twitch or trovo chat (and possibly others)
 ```